 C. The purpose of the AAUS is to advance Ukrainian studies in the United States of America primarily and outside the United States of America secondarily.
 This goal is achieved through research, academic instruction, scholarly exchanges and conferences, publications, public outreach and other special projects.
 The AAUS supports intellectual endeavors in individual disciplines and in interdisciplinary and comparative contexts.

-- Scholarly activities: The AAUS seeks to foster scholarship in the various fields of Ukrainian studies through informational outreach, including bibliographies, guides, newsletters, press releases, etc. and through supporting scholarly convocations, such as talks, conference panels, and electronic discussion.
-It may, at the discretion of the Executive Board and with the approval of a simple majority of the membership, subvene the work of its membership.
+- Scholarly activities: The AAUS seeks to foster scholarship in the various fields of Ukrainian studies through informational outreach, including bibliographies, guides, newsletters, press releases, etc. and through supporting scholarly convocations, such as talks, conference panels, and electronic discussions.
+It may, at the discretion of the Board of Directors and with the approval of a simple majority of the membership, subvene the work of its membership.

-a.
-Research grants made to the membership shall in no single year (defined as the period between national conferences) exceed ten percent (10%) of the total funds available to the AAUS at the beginning of that year.
-Applications for grant support must be made to a member of the Executive Committee no later than four (4) months preceding the national meeting and discussed by the Executive Committee no later than three (3) months preceding the national meeting.
-The Executive Committee shall at that time prioritize requests and prepare a proposal to be presented to the membership at the national meeting.
-Those members present at the national meeting will vote by secret ballot to approve or disapprove the recommendations of the Executive Committee as a whole.
-The result of the vote will be publicized in the AAUS Newsletter that subsequently follows the national meeting.
+- a.
+Research grants made to the membership shall in no single calendar year exceed ten percent (10%) of the total funds available to the AAUS at the beginning of that year.
+Applications for grant support must be made to a member of the Board of Directors no later than four (4) months preceding the national meeting and discussed by the Board of Directors no later than three (3) months preceding the national meeting.
+The Board of Directors shall at that time prioritize requests and prepare a proposal to be presented to the membership at the national meeting.
+Those members present at the national meeting will vote by secret ballot to approve or disapprove the recommendations of the Board of Directors as a whole.
+The result of the vote will be publicized on the AAUS website and in the AAUS Newsletter that subsequently follows the national meeting.

 II.
 Organizational Work

-- In all organizational activity, the Executive Board acts at the request of the membership and under its own initiative within the limits of the by-laws in a manner that is consistent with the purpose and principles of the AAUS and with prudence concerning the resources of the AAUS.
+- In all organizational activity, the Board of Directors acts at the request of the membership and under its own initiative within the limits of the by-laws in a manner that is consistent with the purpose and principles of the AAUS and with prudence concerning the resources of the AAUS.

 III.
 Organization Basis